Grayslake, Illinois: Sports teams

 Grayslake is home to AYSO region 396, a national soccer organization.
 The youth football team is the Colts.
 Grayslake Youth Lacrosse Association is the local youth lacrosse program.
 Central High School's teams are the Rams, and North High School's teams are the Knights.
 The high school ice hockey club is called Lakers Hockey (this club is a joint venture consisting of Grayslake Central, Grayslake North, Lakes, Antioch, and Grant).

 Grayslake Youth Baseball Association (GYBA) is a volunteer organization in Lake County.
-It has girls' and boys' T-ball and baseball included in its programs.
+It has girls' and boys' T-ball and baseball included.
 In 2008, the Grayslake Park District opened a new sports complex on Alleghany Road across from Campbell Airport.
 The facility includes five baseball/softball fields, tennis courts, a small recreational pond, numerous soccer fields and a concession stand.
-More baseball fields are planned for the future.